6

 visual & performing arts is more popular than many other degrees.
 In fact, it ranks #10 out of 38 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2024, College Factual analyzed 6 schools in order to identify the top ones for its Best Visual & Performing Arts Schools in Kansas ranking.
-Combined, these schools handed out 995 degrees in visual & performing arts to qualified students.
+When you put them all together, these colleges and universities awarded 1,031 degrees in visual & performing arts during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings